Cinema of Canada: Creating an independent film industry

 Motion Skreenadz, incorporated in 1920, conducted the majority of film production in western Canada and brought colour film production to British Columbia.
 Leon C. Shelly gained control over Motion Skreenadz and Vancouver Motion Pictures from 1936 to 1937.
 He extended the company to Toronto in 1945, but relocated the company entirely to Toronto in 1946.
-The company was reorganized into Shelly Films, but production of non-newsreels was ended in favor of focusing on film laboratories.
+The company was reorganized into Shelley Films, but production of non-newsreels was ended in favor of focusing on film laboratories.

 British Columbia's government agencies used promotional films from 1908 to 1919, before the creation of the British Columbia Patriotic and Educational Picture Service.
-It was headed by May Watkis, who was the first woman to lead a film agency in Canada.
-Specialty Film Import was the distributor for the service and the provincial legislature passed legislation requiring the display of at least one ten-minute education film or travelogue during all of the programs.
+It was headed by A. R. Baker and mainly distributed films produced under contract by Arthur D. Kean.
+The provincial legislature passed legislation requiring the display of at least one ten-minute education film or travelogue during all of the programs.
 The Motion Picture Branch of the Bureau of Publications was created by Saskatchewan in 1924, to produce education films.

 The Ontario Motion Picture Bureau was established in 1917, but did not produce its own films until 1923.
 S.C.
 Johnson, who worked in the Ontario Agriculture Department, was its first director.
 The victory of the United Farmers of Ontario in the 1919 election resulted in Peter Smith reorganized film production under the Amusement Branch with Otter Elliott heading it.
 He changed the focus of filmmaking from agricultural training towards quality productions.
 By 1925, the bureau had 2,000 films in its library, distributed 1,500 reels of film per month, and made one feature-length documentary, Cinderella of the Farms in 1931, but the bureau was dissolved after the Ontario Liberal Party won in the 1934 Ontario general election.

 Albert Tessier and Maurice Proulx produced large amounts of films in French at a time when it was uncommon.
 Joseph Morin, the Quebec Minister of Agriculture, used film for education purposes and the Service de ciné-photographie was established in 1941.

+The War Office Cinematographic Committee, one of the first times the national government was involved in filmmaking, was formed in 1916, and was led by Max Aitken, 1st Baron Beaverbrook.
+The committee contracted the Topical Film Company before buying a controlling share.
+The committee aided in the production of distribution of D. W. Griffith's Hearts of the World.
+The committee was dissolved after World War I and its shares in Topical Film Company were sold, which were donated to war charities.